-We prepare Shareholder Agreements and Operating Agreements, which are contracts among the shareholders or LLC members (partners) which define the rights and responsibilities of the shareholders and members, and prepare for many different contingencies, which may include death, divorce, and disability, as well as how revenue will be re-invested and distributed.
+We prepare shareholder agreements and operating agreements, which are contracts among the shareholders or LLC members, which define the rights and responsibilities of the shareholders and members and prepare for many different contingencies, which may include death, divorce, disability, and even how revenue will be re-invested and distributed.

-These are important considerations, because, for example, in the absence of a written provision signed by the spouse, in a divorce, a Court can award some portion of a shareholder or member’s shares to an ex-spouse, which can mean that suddenly there is a new shareholder or member who is likely not going to work in the business, may feel shortchanged and litigious, and may be fueled by anger.
+For example, in a divorce, in the absence of a written provision signed by the spouse, a court can award some portion of a shareholder or member’s shares to an ex-spouse, which can mean that suddenly there is a new shareholder or member who is likely not going to work in the business, may feel shortchanged and litigious, and may be fueled by anger.

-In the event of death, in the absence of a properly drafted Shareholder Agreement or Operating Agreement, shares or membership of your business can also suddenly and surprisingly be in the hands of someone who is completely unprepared.
+In the event of a death, in the absence of a properly drafted shareholder agreement or operating agreement, shares or membership of your business can also suddenly be in the hands of someone who is completely unprepared.

-In the event of disability, in the absence of a Shareholder Agreement and Operating Agreement which directly addresses issue, the remaining shareholders or members can now be saddled with a tremendous amount of work that they did not anticipate because of the disabled shareholder’s or member’s unavailability.
+In the event of disability, in the absence of a shareholder agreement and operating agreement which directly address the issue, the remaining shareholders or members can now be saddled with a tremendous amount of work that they did not anticipate due to the disability or unavailability of the shareholder.

-As for the family of the deceased or disabled, they can be at tremendous disadvantage if the remaining shareholders or members are unscrupulous.
+As for the family of the deceased or disabled, they can be at a tremendous disadvantage if the remaining shareholders or members are unscrupulous.
 It is important to provide for these contingencies at the outset.
-It is very important to have counsel prepare the Shareholder Agreement or Operating Agreement that suits the needs of your business and your family.
+It is very important to have expert legal counsel prepare the shareholder agreement or operating agreement that suits the needs of your business and your family.

 FINANCING AND VENTURE CAPITAL

-First, the business may become successful enough on its own to not need financing.
-We recommend this very strongly, because early financing terms are usually very expensive and very onerous because of the high level of risk.
-It is often better to start small, work the business from home before leaving full employment, to be sure that the business has some opportunity of success.
-Clients are always pleasantly surprised when this occurs.
+First, the business may become successful enough on its own to no longer need financing.
+We recommend this very strongly, because early financing terms are usually quite expensive and carry a high level of risk.
+It is often better to start small, and work the business from home before leaving full employment so that you can be sure that it has the best opportunity for success.

-Second, the business may not need financing right away and, through organic growth, may develop its own revenue streams --- which can provide an opportunity for better leverage when financing absolutely is necessary.
-More often than not, the organic growth suggests different demands and business altogether, and shakes out members whose work interests are not aligned with the revenue goals.
+Second, the business may not need financing right away and through organic growth, it may develop its own revenue streams, which can provide an opportunity for better leverage when financing is absolutely necessary.
+More often than not, the organic growth suggests different demands, and naturally eliminates members whose work interests are not aligned with the revenue goals.

-Third, as sometimes happens, as time passes, the shareholders and members decide they want to move in a different direction – and they are grateful not to be bound to repayment of a loan in a business which no longer interests them.
+Third, the shareholders and members decide they want to move in different directions, and they are grateful to no longer be bound to the repayment of a loan for a business which no longer interests them.

-We review financing options with you, and the documents provided by banks and private sources to determine your business’s best opportunities.
-Sometimes we tell our Clients to hold off, and grow the business further before taking any venture capital monies, because with growth, your business may have more leverage for better terms.
-VC money is very expensive money and typically has terrible and unfair terms; it is usually better to grow the business somewhat before taking on venture capital money.
+We review your financing options with you to help you determine your the best opportunities for your business.
+Sometimes we tell our clients to wait and grow the business further before taking any venture capital monies.
+Sometimes, with growth, your business may have more leverage for better terms.
+Venture capital money typically has costly and unfair terms.
+It is usually better to grow your business somewhat before taking on venture capital money.

-The Fernandez Law Firm, P.C. is known for comprehensive IP and IT representation at all stages and we enjoy representing start-ups who bring disruptive innovation to market.
-Our Clients - software developers, engineers, innovators, entrepreneurs, scientists, medical doctor, dentists, chiropractors - all say that we are the best value and offer the highest quality service.
+The Fernandez Law Firm, P.C. is known for comprehensive IP and IT representation at all stages and we enjoy representing start-ups who bring disruptive innovation to the market.
+Our clients say that we are the best value and offer the highest quality service.
 The Fernandez Law Firm, P.C. has been recognized for excellence and has consistently won the highest awards and the highest customer approval rating from Martindale-Hubbell and Lawyers.com for quality of service, overall value, responsiveness, and communication ability for the years 2013, 2014, 2015, 2016.